dario-vega/demo-simple-nosql-cluster/MRTABLE.md

 Please read the following blog if you want to have more detailed information about [Multi-Region Table](https://blogs.oracle.com/nosql/oracle-nosql-database-multi-region-table-part1-v2)

 In this workshop,
-* we will create 2 KV sotres with 2 differents StoreName (OUGFR, OUGCO)
+* we will create 2 KV stores with 2 differents StoreName (OUGFR, OUGCO)
 * we will Create 2 minimal store (1x1) - 1 server - for test only not for production that requires high availability and business continuity
 * we will create 2 regions FR and CO. (harcoded values)
 * the templates provided for the section Configure XRegion Service are hardcoded (see hosts)